RunCor399/EZWarehouse_SoftwareEngineering/UnitTestReport.md

 **Criteria for method *createReturnOrder*:**

  - Validity of *restockOrderid*
+ - Validity of *returnDate*
- - Validity of product list
+ - Validity of products list